-I adopted cats so I wouldn’t have to travel with cats.
-A year after I welcomed them home, my boyfriend and I began discussing how we can bring them on our indefinite quest as digital nomads.
+I adopted cats so I could leave them home while I traveled.
+A year after I welcomed them home, my boyfriend and I began discussing how we could possibly travel with cats and bring them on our indefinite quest as digital nomads.

 Then the pandemic hit.
 Since we couldn’t travel like before, my boyfriend and I decided to use this opportunity to live in different places, one month at a time.
-Of course neither of us saw this coming, so when the opportunity presented itself, we had to figure out how to bring our cats along with us.
+Of course neither of us saw this coming, so when the opportunity presented itself, we had to figure out how to actually travel with our kitties!

 For whatever reason you’re thinking about traveling with your cats, do not fear.
-It’s possible.
+It is possible.
 It just requires patience and some prep work.
-Sharing my top 10 tips so you can be as prepared as possible!
+Here are my top 10 tips for traveling with cats so you can be as prepared as possible!